vinodkd/jmx.js/journal.md

 * DONE fix basic issues with working prototype, ie, fix the undefined problem
 	* it was my mistake; i didnt initialize dataToSave, so when the actual data was appended an undefind was obviously at the front of the result string.
-* make a clear map from jmx field -> xml dom -> view control -> xml dom -> saved jmx file.
+* DONE make a clear map from jmx field -> xml dom -> view control -> xml dom -> saved jmx file.
-* put in an unobtrusive event handler framework and attach it to all controls in Threadgroup
+* DONE put in an unobtrusive event handler framework and attach it to all controls in Threadgroup
-	* implement xpath-ish.js for this.
+	* NOT REQUIRED implement xpath-ish.js for this.
 * implement the views for all elements in jmx and add event handlers for them all
 * make the editor for each type of value a plugin, ie, dates should have a date picker, longs should have validation, etc.
 * put in controls for adding new child elements. thankfully this is only at the top level, so it should be easy enough.